mcranston18/mcranston18.github.io/_posts/2016-11-04-on-changes.md

   });
 {% endhighlight %}

-Whenever the `color` property changes, we want to run a funtion.
+Whenever the `color` property changes, we want to run a function.
 The problem is that the `$onChanges` event will not fire because the object itself has not changed.

 ## Three Possible Solutions